B-tree: In filesystems

-TOPS-20 (and possibly TENEX) used a 0 to 2 level tree that has similarities to a B-tree.
+TOPS-20 used a 0 to 2 level tree that has similarities to a B-tree.
 A disk block was 512 36-bit words.
 If the file fit in a 512 (2^{9}) word block, then the file directory would point to that physical disk block.
 If the file fit in 2^{18} words, then the directory would point to an aux index; the 512 words of that index would either be NULL (the block isn't allocated) or point to the physical address of the block.
 If the file fit in 2^{27} words, then the directory would point to a block holding an aux-aux index; each entry would either be NULL or point to an aux index.
 Consequently, the physical disk block for a 2^{27} word file could be located in two disk reads and read on the third.

 Apple's filesystem HFS+ and APFS, Microsoft's NTFS, AIX (jfs2) and some Linux filesystems, such as Bcachefs, Btrfs and ext4, use B-trees.

 B^{*}-trees are used in the HFS and Reiser4 file systems.

 DragonFly BSD's HAMMER file system uses a modified B+-tree.